Heart of the City

 In response to the wide variety of user groups, the design team divided the sub-district into focus areas that offer unique yet complementary features.
 The Zumbro Gardens at 2nd Avenue will be a lush green retreat, providing shade and supporting wellness.
 The Market Plaza will accommodate activities of all kinds, from yoga and food trucks to concerts and weddings.
 The plaza will also host recurring events, such as weekly farmer’s markets, movie nights and pop-up cafes and retail.
 The Alley will activate a previously unused space with art, murals and colorful lighting.

-Currently in the funding phase, the project is slated for completion in 2021.
+The project is slated for completion in Fall 2023.

 Want to learn more about our partnership with the DMC?
 Download our brochure here!